codeWithNithin/namaste-react/README.md

 - step6 -> creating React code
 - step7 -> writing JS code seperately
 - step8 -> add CSS
+- step9 -> written nested HTML elements using React.createElement() method
+- step10 -> Got to know about JSX, another alternative for creating React elements.
+- step11 -> Will the order of files matter? yes it is.
+- step12 -> task of render method is explored
+- step13 -> how React works?
+- step14 -> Diff between library and framework

 # Theory